zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

   - /about.html
 ---

 I will join the ECE Department of Hong Kong University of Science and Technology (HKUST) as an Assistant Professor in early 2022.
 I received my Ph.D. degree from ECE Department of Duke University, advised by [Prof. Yiran Chen](https://ece.duke.edu/faculty/yiran-chen) and [Prof. Hai (Helen) Li](https://ece.duke.edu/faculty/hai-helen-li).
-My research interest lies in the intersection of electronic design automation, VLSI design, and machine learning, especially machine learning for chip design.
+My research interest lies in the intersection of electronic design automation, hardware design, and machine learning.
 I am the recipient of MICRO 2021 Best Paper Award.

 Ph.D.
 Student Recruitment
 ======